the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

-* Fix - Do not try to store too large values in transients when not using external object cache.
+* Fix - Do not try to store overly large values in transients when not using external object cache.
 [TEC-3615]

 = [4.12.12] 2020-10-22 =